Creating a model using the Face Wizard

 Also in the Project Tree is a default vector layer

-associated with Vectors.
+Vectors.
 The colour red is assigned to this layer, on

 which you draw the vector artwork required by the Face